F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

 In order to change the BIG-IQ Licensing configuration:

-  1. edit/modify the Declaritive Onboarding (DO) declaration in the runtime-init config file [runtime-init-conf-bigiq.yaml](../bigip-configurations/runtime-init-conf-bigiq.yaml) with the new `License` values.
+  1. Edit/modify the Declarative Onboarding (DO) declaration in the runtime-init config file [runtime-init-conf-bigiq.yaml](../bigip-configurations/runtime-init-conf-bigiq.yaml) with the new `License` values.

-ex.
+Example:
 ```yaml
           My_License:
             class: License